IPGP/seiscomp3_ipgp_maps/README.md

 * 6 means tiles of about 6 x 3 ° using SRTM3 (land only)
 * 8 means tiles of about 1.4 x 0.7 ° using SRTM1 (land only)

-Note that if maxlevel 4 is makes 341 total tiles, level 6 is already 5461 tiles (actually less because full offshore tiles from SRTM will not be written), and level 8 will do $ \sum_{i=0}^{8}{4^i}} $ which is 87381 tiles (not recommanded).
+Note that if maxlevel 4 is 341 total tiles, level 6 is already 5461 tiles (actually less because full offshore tiles from SRTM will not be written), and level 8 will do $ \sum_{i=0}^{8}{4^i}} $ which is 87381 tiles (not recommanded).
 Since SeisComP3 allows multiscale tiling, it is much preferred to define specific targets where you want high-resolution maps.
-The code will make evel 5 to 8 zoom on focused tiles defined by targets with coordinates longitude,latitude, e.g.:
+The code will make level 5 to 8 zoom on focused tiles defined by targets with coordinates longitude,latitude, e.g.:
 ```matlab
 targets = [110.4486, -7.5367;  % Merapi, Indonesia
            -61.6636, 16.0444;  % Soufrière, Guadeloupe